10 Tips to Cold Call with Confidence

-Confidence is a must for cold calls.
-To gain customer trust, you need to sound confident in who you are and what you’re saying.
-It's the difference between getting hung up on in 10 seconds and actually starting a conversation.
+Confidence is the foundation of every successful cold call.
+To earn customer trust, you need to sound certain in who you are and what you're saying.
+That's the difference between getting hung up on in 10 seconds and actually starting a conversation.

 The good news?
-Confidence is a skill.
+Cold call confidence is a skill.
 You can build it.
-And once you do, everything else — trust, rapport, conversion — gets easier.
+And once you do, everything else (trust, rapport, conversion) gets easier.

 1. Speak "forward," not "up"